pymupdf/PyMuPDF/docs/the-basics.rst

 .. _The_Basics_Watermarks:

-Adding a watermark to a :title:`PDF`
+Adding a watermark to a |PDF|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To add a watermark to a :title:`PDF` file, do the following:
+To add a watermark to a |PDF| file, do the following:

 .. code-block:: python